Healthy Stuffed Green Chiles with Turkey and Chorizo

 • Roast them under your broiler.

-• Roast on a gas flame on your stove (I no longer have a gas cook top, but this was always my preference for stuffing).
+• Roast on a gas flame on your stove (I no longer have a gas cook top, but this was always my preference for preparing green chiles for stuffing).

 • Buy a big sack in Hatch, NM, at a farm, or a grocery, and have the entire bag roasted.
 Peel the blackened skins prior to freezing for better results!